Institute for Biocomputation and Physics of Complex Systems: Infrastructure

-The Supercomputing Laboratory hosts mosts of its computing resources: The powerful "Terminus" cluster, nodes in European projects related to grid computing technologies, massive storage servers, an openSUSE repository, etc. BIFI operates Caesaraugusta, a supercomputer with 3,072 cores and 25 TFLOPs, which is the current node of Aragon in the Spanish Supercomputing Network.
+The Supercomputing Laboratory hosts most of its computing resources: The powerful "Terminus" cluster, nodes in European projects related to grid computing technologies, massive storage servers, an openSUSE repository, etc. BIFI operates Caesaraugusta, a supercomputer with 3,072 cores and 25 TFLOPs, which is the current node of Aragon in the Spanish Supercomputing Network.
 This computing infrastructure is supplemented by more than 10,000 volunteer computing cores (the Ibercivis project) and two special-purpose machines (JANUS I and JANUS II) devoted to material science calculations that are equivalent to several thousand cores.
 Finally, the Aragon Supercomputing Center CESAR has been recently opened, which adds state-of-the-art computing facilities to provide service to many end-users in the autonomous region.